bishabosha/tiger-site-gen/_docs/articles/008 - effective-match-types.md

 Option[(String, Option[String])]
 ```

-That’s inferred **statically** from the regex pattern.
-The compiler knows that the second group is optional, so you can’t accidentally forget to handle it.
+That's inferred **statically** from the regex pattern.
+The compiler knows that the second group is optional, so you can't accidentally forget to handle it.

 ---